 My Station (so far) consists of:

-My current project, a long awaited one, is a 'Sky-Wire' horizontal loop.
+My favorite (and most labor-intensive!) project so far has been a 'Sky-Wire' horizontal loop.
 I have been wanting to get on 160m, but not with a 'Cloud Warmer' The original plan was for an inverted L for 160m, but then I stumbled on a few discussions of multi-wavelength horizontal loops.
 The multiple wavelengths of a loop begin to cancel out the high angles of radiation inherent with the (relatively) low height of a 160m antenna.
-So, construction has begun on a 4 Wavelength + Skywire for 160m, at an average height of 70' (Pine Trees), fed with home brew balanced feed line to a Heathkit 2060 tuner.
-This should be an awesome antenna for all bands, fingers crossed!
+So, construction began on a 2Wavelength + Skywire for 160m, at an average height of 60' (Pine Trees), fed with home brew balanced feed line to a Heathkit 2060 tuner.

 Hope to hear you on the air!